The Roper Lake hot tub is permanently closed.

 Oracle State Park

-The nearby community of Safford offers antique stores, restaurants, a golf course, and museums.
+What is there to do in Safford, AZ?
+The nearby community of Safford offers antique stores, restaurants, a golf course, museums, and front door access to Mt.
+Graham.

 The following links are provided as a convenience only; they are not a recommendation of any product, service, or organization.
 Arizona State Parks maintains this list at its own discretion.
 Links will open in a new window and leave the Arizona State Parks website.